fluid-project/infusion-docs/LocalizationInThePreferencesFramework.md

 All versions of preferences editors (separated panel, full page with preview and full page without preview) are instances of a "PrefsEditorLoader" components.
 The PrefsEditorLoader coordinates the work of its three subcomponents: MessageLoader, TemplateLoader and PrefsEditor.
 In particular, the PrefsEditorLoader

 - parses and assembles JSON strings loaded by the MessageLoader,
-- runs the assembled JSON through the message resolver to create the lookup function, and
+- runs the assembled JSON through the [message resolver](http://wiki.fluidproject.org/display/docs/fluid.messageResolver) to create the lookup function, and
-- attaches the message resolver bundle as a member, accessible through "that.msgResolver".
+- attaches the message resolver bundle as a member, accessible through "`that.msgResolver`".

-To access the message bundle from other components on the IoC tree, use "{prefsEditorLoader}.msgResolver".
+To access the message bundle from other components on the IoC tree, use "`{prefsEditorLoader}.msgResolver`".

 ### PrefsEditor